douban/brownant/README.rst

 Brownant
 ========

-Brownant is a light and simple web data extracting framework.
+Brownant is a lightweight web data extracting framework.

 Installation